larspontoppidan/notesntodos/README.md

 exit
 ```

-Example server block for nginx for serving on http.
+Example server block for nginx for serving Notes'n'Todos.
 Adjust `server_name` and enter the correct port in the `proxy_pass` statement:

 ```text
 server {